The Rules page allows you to view and manage all prebuilt and custom detection rules.

-You can duplicate, enable, disable, and delete rules:
+You can duplicate, enable, disable, delete, and snooze actions for rules:

-When duplicating a rule that has exceptions, you can choose to duplicate the rule and its exceptions or duplicate the rule only.
-If you choose to duplicate the rule and its exceptions, copies of the exceptions are created and added to the duplicated rule’s default rule list.
-In addition, if the original rule uses exceptions from a shared exception list, the duplicated rule will reference the same shared exception list.
+When duplicating a rule with exceptions, you can choose to duplicate the rule and its exceptions (active and expired), the rule and active exceptions only, or only the rule.
+If you duplicate the rule and its exceptions, copies of the exceptions are created and added to the duplicated rule’s default rule list.
+If the original rule used exceptions from a shared exception list, the duplicated rule will reference the same shared exception list.

 - Go to Manage → Rules.